byu-pyro/Voltammetry/Advanced_Model/QualityControlAssesment/ReadMe.md

    Once those are created, the runs may be started by calling *bash QC_base_check.sh*.
 This will submit and run each pickle data file to the supercomputer.
 Once complete, the run will:
           1) update the pickle file with a full data set
           2) print a *.out file for each data set with information on the speed at which data points were collected
-          3) create a png file for the
+          3) create a png file for the simulation.
 * ### test_setup
   - explanation
 * ### demo_test_2024-5-09